rodrigoalvesvieira/old-blog/_posts/2012-08-04-fourfours.md

 title: The Four Fours in Ruby
 ---

-<span class="drops">W</span>hen I was 10, I won a gift from my godfather that was a collection of mathematical puzzles and curiosities by Malba Tahan <a href="#foot-link-1">[1]</a>, a brazillian Math professor who spent part os his life trying to demonstrate to kids that Math is not hard and is as fundamental for humans as the ability to talk.
+<span class="drops">W</span>hen I was 10, I won a gift from my godfather that was a collection of mathematical puzzles and curiosities by Malba Tahan <a href="#foot-link-1">[1]</a>, a brazillian professor who spent part os his life trying to demonstrate to kids that Math is not hard and is as fundamental for humans as the ability to talk.

-In the collection there was this puzzle called The Four Fours, in which the author explained that any number from 0 to 100 can be represented by four 4 numerals combined together, through many different operations.
+In the collection there was this puzzle called The Four Fours, in which the author explained that any number from 0 to 100 can be represented by four 4 numerals combined together, through many different operations like factorials and square roots.

 Having nothing more urgent to do, I decided to write them down, in Ruby code: